dybran/AWS-Lift-and-Shift-Project/AWS-Lift-and-Shift-Project.md

 - Scaling Up/Down becomes complex.
 - Upfront capital Expenses and Regular Operation Expenses.
 - Most of the processes are manual
-- Difficult to autpomate and it is time consuming.
+- Difficult to automate and it is time consuming.

 __Solution:__

-The solution to these problems is haing a cloud computing setup.
+The solution to these problems is hirng a cloud computing setup.
 The benefits include:
 - We do not pay for the upfront cost for procuring the resource - we pay as go.
 - Infrastructure as a Service (IAAC)
 - Flexibility - Elastic in nature, we can scale out or scale in as needed or required.
 - Managing Infrastructure becomes easier.
 - Automation - Every step and process can be automated to avoid human errors.
 - Saves time.
--

 __AWS Services__

 The services we are going to be using in this Project include: